 Despite its status on the National Register of Historic Places (1979) and designation as a Boston Landmark (1995), the Modern suffered from decades of neglect and deterioration.
-With Suffolk’s new management, construction, and programming, the Modern will once again become a vital gathering place for the Suffolk community and the public at large.
+With Suffolk’s new management, construction, and programming, the Modern has once again become a vital gathering place for the Suffolk community and the public at large.

 The rebirth of the Modern Theatre completes a vision laid out by Suffolk University and Boston Mayor Thomas M. Menino, who made historic preservation of the Theatre District a priority, including the restoration of three landmark theaters.
 The Modern, and a new Suffolk University residence hall that rises above it, bring important activity to the Downtown Crossing area, contributing to that neighborhood’s ongoing revitalization.

 The approach to the renovation reflects the eclectic history of the space.
 Working closely with CBT architects and our theatre consultant, our renovation looks both backwards and forwards in time to reflect values appropriate to an historic theatre in the center of Boston’s theatre district.

 The elegant Renaissance-style marble and sandstone façade and selected interior elements were restored and re-installed.

 The Interior – The Lobby